-While perusing through several baking and dessert sites PLUS blogs (using ‘Levain Chocolate Chip Walnut Cookie Recipe’ as my search term) desperately seeking any amount of extra info on these cookies I could find, I came across this entry at a dessert blog called Su Good Sweets , and the owner of this blog, Jessica, posted two cookie recipes by the Levain baking ladies that she found in Art Culinaire a few years back.
-One was for a Dark Chocolate Coconut cookie, the other a Ginger Valrhona cookie, which were ‘specially’ created for Art Culinaire, so they’re not a cookie they sell at their bakery.
+While perusing through several baking and dessert sites plus blogs (using “Levain Chocolate Chip Walnut Cookie Recipe” as my search term) desperately seeking any extra info on these cookies I could find, I came across an entry at a dessert blog called Su Good Sweets (you can see how I came up with the recipes in this thread, including the creaming of cold, cubed butter to help maintain the structure of the cookie.
+I’m Lisa (obviously)), and the owner of this blog, Jessica, posted two cookie recipes by the Levain baking ladies that she found in Art Culinaire a few years back.
+One was for a Dark Chocolate Coconut cookie, the other a Ginger Valrhona cookie, which were solely created for Art Culinaire, so neither are a cookie they sell at their bakery.
 However, they could be of some help, especially in conjunction with the Throwdown episode.

 For the Dark Chocolate Peanut Butter Chip recipe, I used the recipe for the Dark Chocolate Coconut cookie, with the following changes.
-Subtract coconut and walnuts, and add 2 cups of peanut butter chips, plus more baking powder.
+Subtract coconut and walnuts, and add 2 cups of peanut butter chips, plus a little more baking powder.

 Update 2011: I believe they cut in either pastry or cake flour to keep the cookies tender upon cooling and sitting.
 Not sure of the amounts yet, but that will come with my third attempt.
 If this is the case, cornstarch is not added (if you wish to add it in the first place) In the mean time, this recipe makes a pretty darn good fat chocolate chip cookie.

 UPDATE JUNE- 2011 – I just received another little hint about the Levain cookies.
 Ives, a reader and huge Levain cookie fan (she gets them like 4 times a week) noticed that they freeze the cookies prior to baking them!
 Here’s the comment..